garry-clawson/robot_programming/Presentation.md

 1. Orientation of the crops can be in either in the longitudinal or horizontal direction, as long as the `HOMING_BEACON` points are positioned 2m from the vine hedge (to ensure images are not cropped).

-1. Odometry messages are subscribed to, to maintain the orientation of the ThorVald.
-Testing on the course ground has shown few repeatability (variance of 5%) issues when taking images and counting the grape bunches.
+1. Odometry messages are subscribed to, to maintain the orientation of the Thorvald.
+Testing on the course ground has shown few repeatability (variance of circa 5%) issues when taking images and counting the grape bunches.

 1. The perimeter wall is required as the program utililises the BUG2 wall follower algorithm for obstacle avoidance.